 The organisational structure, business and supply chain

 We have a clear line of accountability for safeguarding within the ICB The ICB’s Accountable Officer has ultimate accountability for ensuring that the health contribution to safeguarding and promoting the welfare of children and adults is discharged effectively across the whole health economy through commissioning arrangements.
-The Chief Nurse is the Governing Body executive lead for safeguarding and has responsibility for providing leadership and gaining assurance in relation to safeguarding issues within the ISB and locality.
+The Chief Nurse is the Governing Body executive lead for safeguarding and has responsibility for providing leadership and gaining assurance in relation to safeguarding issues within the ICB and locality.
 The ICB employs the expertise of Designated professionals for both children and adults.
-These roles are an integral part of the ISB’s activity and support the delivery of the safeguarding adult and children’s agenda.
+These roles are an integral part of the ICB’s activity and support the delivery of the safeguarding adult and children’s agenda.

 Procurement